wp-plugins/list-related-attachments-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.6.1 =
+* Improved documentation and a new home at The Plugin Oven.

 = 1.6 =
 Added new mime-type specific classes to the list items.